legout/flowerpower/docs/mkdocs/docs/architecture.md

 !!! note
     To learn more about Hamilton, visit the [official documentation](https://hamilton.dagworks.io/).

-### `JobQueueManager` and `RQManager`

-The `JobQueueManager` is a factory responsible for creating and managing job queue backends.
-Currently, the primary implementation is the `RQManager`, which uses the powerful Redis Queue (RQ) library.
+## Optional Job Scheduling

+FlowerPower provides optional job scheduling capabilities through the `flowerpower-scheduler` package.
+When installed, this package enables asynchronous processing and job scheduling features.

-The `RQManager` handles:
+The optional scheduler handles:

 -   **Asynchronous Processing:** It allows you to offload long-running tasks to background workers, keeping your application responsive.
 -   **Job Scheduling:** You can enqueue jobs to run at a specific time or on a recurring schedule.
--   **Distributed Workers:** RQ's worker-based architecture enables you to distribute tasks across multiple machines for parallel processing.
+-   **Distributed Workers:** The scheduler's worker-based architecture enables you to distribute tasks across multiple machines for parallel processing.

-#### RQ and Redis

-RQ uses Redis as its message broker and storage backend.
-This provides a robust and performant foundation for the job queueing system.

-!!! tip
-    You can monitor and manage your RQ queues using tools like `rq-dashboard`.

 ## Filesystem Abstraction